mihirpa18/Sudoko-Game-GDSC-Task-/README.md

 - **Navigate to the project directory**
 - **Install dependencies**
 - **Start the development server**
-Open the app in your browser at http://localhost:5173.
+Open the app in your browser at http://localhost:5173. <br>
 **Learnings 🧠**
 This project helped me gain hands-on experience with React, Zustand for state management, and building responsive, interactive web applications.
 Additionally, it was an opportunity to improve problem-solving skills and manage application state for complex logic like Sudoku boards.